seppzer0/zero_kernel/README.md

 The key goal is to modify the kernel in such a way that enables unique features of [Kali NetHunter](https://www.kali.org/docs/nethunter) -- a ROM layer designed to add extended functionality for penetration testing in a mobile form factor.

-The architecture of this wrapper is ~~trying to be~~ as modular as possible, making it a little easier add support for new devices.
+The architecture of this wrapper is ~~trying to be~~ as modular as possible, making it a little easier to add support for new devices.

 ## Kernel Features